 (11) At some point during the interview a reference was made to the confidential trash baskets maintained in the Bure au, to wit, the trash baskets with the painted rime on top.
 Mr. Epstein wanted to know if a log was maintained of items placed in the confidential trash baskets for destruction.
 I informed him it would be ridiculous to think that such a log could be maintained and he was advised exactly how confidential trash is destroyed in the Bureau.
-He was also informed of the Bureau files that were scattered over the streets of Southwest Washington as a result of the Department of Justice engaging in destruction of some of their files.
-This reference permitted an immediate termination of any questions along the lines of the destruction of confidential trash.
+He was also informed of the Bureau files that were scattered over the streets of Southwest Washington as a result of the Department of Justice engaging in destruction of any questions along the lines of the destruction of confidential trash.

-(12) Miss Gamdy refers to the fact that questions were raised concerning Mr. Hoover's back door entrance.
+(12) Miss Gan dy refers to the fact that questions were raised concerning Mr. Hoover's back door entrance.
 The questions concerning this back door were to determine just who used this back door entrance and its purpose.
 In addition to explaining it was immediately adjacent to the elevators at 9th and Pennsylvania Avenue which Mr. Hoover used to enter and exit the building, they were also advised that this was Mr. Hoover's private and personal entrance and that persons wishing to see Mr. Hoover were not brought through this back door.